Detached outbuildings

 Detached outbuilding in a rear garden, with a maximum height of 2.5m

-Detached outbuilding containing home office
+Detached building within a garden, containing a home office (SW Greenhouses)

 Retrofit considerations for this type of alteration - this can be viewed closer-up in the right-hand side bar